Can’t I just invest in whichever company makes the most money and then give some of my profits to charity?

 Sharper focus on ESG

 ESG used to be a very small part of the market and one that was not taken very seriously.
 ESG issues are now becoming part of the standard financial risks analysis of a company.
-Very large companies realise that no matter what industry they are in, they have a social impact that needs to be managed.
+More than ever very large companies realise that no matter what industry they are in, they have a social impact that needs to be managed.
 Facebook is a very good example of how poor management of these issues can directly affect share prices.
-Better management of ESG issues leads to a lower risk company that ultimately investors will pay more for.
+Because better management of ESG issues leads to a lower risk company that ultimately investors will pay more for.

 Impressive growth projections